MW 50x20 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Wide application in the industry of new technologies – are used in computer drives, electric motors, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: